tarmolov/tarmolov.github.com/_drafts/bem-calendar.md

 My architecture overview is presented in diagramm bellow:
 ![Architecture overview](http://note.io/1btZpya)

+You can see that BEM is not displayed at the diagramm.
+My architecture should not depend on BEM or another methadology.

 There are a few differences:

   * Every layer could know about base library.
   * Component manager is responsible for starting and stopping components.
-  * Modules called components because I have already have modules provided YMaps Module System and I do not want to have business with name conflict.
+  * Modules called components because I have already have modules provided by YMS and I do not want to have business with name conflict.

 For storing application data I use a simple active model which could be accessible through the sandbox, too.
 However, components do not know where the model comes from.